Q: What are we talking about here?

 Football Outsiders brings you a series of brand new, in-depth statistics you can't find anywhere else.
 With these stats, we attempt to bring objective analysis to football that matches the revolution in baseball writing and analysis over the past 20 years.
 We have new methods for analyzing skill players, offensive and defensive lines, special teams, and total team efficiency.
 Right now these statistics are complete for the years 1981-2021, and they are updated each week during the 2022 season.

 We don't just have reams of stats, though; we also write in-depth articles explaining these statistics as well as articles to answer specific questions and challenge conventional wisdom about the game.
 Some of our articles aren't necessarily based on statistics, but still give a more intelligent viewpoint on professional (and college) football, combining fan obsession with a bit of acerbic wit.
 Our lineup of regular columns is split between those articles which appear on Football Outsiders, and those which appear as part of our partnership with ESPN.com.
-Some of our writers also appear on other sites including SB Nation, CBS Sports, and The New York Times Online.
+Some of our writers (and former writers) also appear on other sites including SI.com, SB Nation, CBS Sports, and Bleacher Report.

 Q: When does Football Outsiders publish new material?

 A: Here is our schedule for the 2018 season.
 College football columns are in blue.
 Material that appears somewhere other than FootballOutsiders.com is in italics.
 All ESPN material is now Insider only.

 MONDAY Audibles at the Line One Foot Inbounds